Mental Health and Wellbeing Partnership for BaNES, Swindon and Wiltshire

 Our values

-Focusing on recovery – supporting people to find hope, rediscover their strengths and thrive
+Focusing on recovery – supporting people to find hope, uncover their strengths and thrive

 Valuing equity & integrity – ensuring all we do is informed and shaped by diverse voices to give equal access and opportunity

-Doing what works – understanding the impact and outcomes of our work to shape and improve delivery for people, communities and the system
+Focusing on what works – understanding the impact and outcomes of our work, valuing what's effective, and working to continually improve services for all people and all communities

 About our partnership